Absolute horizon

 In general relativity, an absolute horizon is a boundary in spacetime, defined with respect to the external universe, inside which events cannot affect an external observer.
 Light emitted inside the horizon can never reach the observer, and anything that passes through the horizon from the observer's side is never seen again by the observer.
 An absolute horizon is thought of as the boundary of a black hole.

-In the context of black holes, the absolute horizon is almost exclusively referred to as an event horizon, though this is often used as a more general term for all types of horizons.
+In the context of black holes, the absolute horizon is generally referred to as an event horizon, though this is often used as a more general term for all types of horizons.
 The absolute horizon is just one type of horizon.
 For example, important distinctions must be made between absolute horizons and apparent horizons; the notion of a horizon in general relativity is subtle, and depends on fine distinctions.

 Definition

 An absolute horizon is only defined in an asymptotically flat spacetime – a spacetime which approaches flat space as one moves far away from any massive bodies.
 Examples of asymptotically flat spacetimes include Schwarzschild and Kerr black holes.
 The FRW universe – which is believed to be a good model for our universe – is generally not asymptotically flat.
 Nonetheless, we can think of an isolated object in an FRW universe as being nearly an isolated object in an asymptotically flat universe.

 The particular feature of asymptotic flatness which is needed is a notion of "future null infinity".
 This is the set of points which are approached asymptotically by null rays (light rays, for example) which can escape to infinity.
 This is the technical meaning of "external universe".
 These points are only defined in an asymptotically flat universe.
 An absolute horizon is defined as the past null cone of future null infinity.